ReggieScript/100-days-of-python/README.md

 ## Day 55 -- Flask higher lower app(23/02/2023)
 Flask is promising!!
 I really see myself using this tool for web development.

+## Day 59 -- Upgraded Blog(28/02/2023)
+Phew I kinda forgot a little bit about bootstrap and js.
+Its fun to create an interactive and self updated environment with a self made api with json.
+I just forgot to add an automatic year footer lol.

 # Notes

 * Bugs in the trivia game make it so that you can click the buttons and increase your score.
 Have to fix.